 “First, is a real-time flood monitoring pilot project led by the City University of New York and New York University to help understand flood events, protect local communities, and improve resiliency.
 Two testbed sensor sites - one in Brooklyn and the other in Hamilton, which is a power beach in the Queen's area which has a history of nuisance flooding.
 The software solution that is being tested must act as an online data dashboard for residents and researchers to access the collected flood data

 "Secondly, the city is testing computer vision technologies that automatically collect, and process, transportation mobility data through either a live video feed, recorded video, or through some sort of site-mounted sensors.
 Currently, street activity data is collected through time and person-intensive methods that limit the location, duration, accuracy, and number of metrics available for analysis.
 By incorporating computer vision-based automated counting technology, the city hopes to overcome many of these limitations with flexible solutions that can be deployed as permanent count stations, or short duration counters with minimal setup costs and calibration requirements.”

 At some point, this technology could develop even further, interacting with citizens on a personal level by utilizing Edge computing.
-As Cram pointed out, “for example, the light fixture can be a WiFi or WiFi device.
+As Cram pointed out, “for example, the light fixture can be a WiFi device.
 A desk itself could be outfitted with sensors to detect how warm or cool you are, and measure movement to suggest getting up and walking around for a period of time.”